redpeacock78/texenv/README.md

 texenv restore
 ```

+Notes:
+- Installs packages that are listed but not currently installed.
+- Does not remove extra packages.
-If the lock file specifies a newer TeX Live version than the active one, restore aborts to protect compatibility.
+- If the lock file requires a newer TeX Live than the active one, restore aborts to protect compatibility.

 ## Inspecting environment